tejasvikalakota/portfolio/README.md

-# portfolio
-tejasvikalakota.github.io/portfolio

 # Welcome to My GitHub Page

 Hello!
 I'm Tejasvi Kalakota, a data science graduate with experience in the healthcare industry.

 ## About Me

-- **Education**:
+**Education**:
-  - Master's in Information and Data Science, University of California, Berkeley
+  - *Master's in Information and Data Science, University of California, Berkeley*
-  - Bachelor's in Biological Sciences, Rutgers Unviersity, New Brunswick
+  - *Bachelor's in Biological Sciences, Rutgers University, New Brunswick*

 ## Projects